Orff Schulwerk: Music

 The music generated in the Orff Approach is largely improvisational and uses original tonal constructions that build a sense of confidence and interest in the process of creative thinking.
 Students of the Orff Approach sing, play instruments, and dance alone as well as in groups.
 Songs are usually short, contain ostinatos, are within singing range, can be manipulated to be played in a round or ABA form.
 "Music is chosen with strong nationalistic flavor, being related to folk songs and music of the child’s own heritage".
 Music can also be anything from nursery rhymes to songs that are invented by the children themselves.
 Orff-Schulwerk music is largely based on simple but forceful variations on rhythmic patterns.
 This makes for very simple and beautiful musical forms, which are easily learned by young children, and is also useful for adults and thus it has a universal appeal.
-Composer David Hewson was exposed to Orff Schulwerk and this influence helped to shape a lot of his later music.
+Composer Dave Hewson was exposed to Orff Schulwerk and this influence helped to shape a lot of his later music.

 The music is largely modal, beginning with pentatonic (both major and minor) scales.
-(English version adapted by Margaret Murray) The drone or bordun, is quickly established as the ground bass that supports most melodies and melodic ostinati add energy and colour.
+(English version adapted by Margaret Murray) The drone or bordun, is quickly established as the ground bass that supports most melodies and melodic ostinatos add energy and colour.

 Volume II in Part One, covers hexachordal (added fa) melodies over Major Drone Bass Triads, and then seven notes: Ionian mode.
 Note, this is not major scale, as the drone bass enforces a non-functional harmony.
 Parallel thirds and sixths (paraphony) are used liberally here.
 Part Two introduces the use of triads as following: I – ii, and some I – vi.

 Goodkin (p172) discusses the progression of the volumes: I-II-III-IV-V as opposed to I-II-IV-III-V. Volume III introduces Major Dominant and Subdominant triads (That is to say: functional harmony).
 However Volume IV can be viewed as more logically the next step as it introduces Dorian, Aeolian and Phrygian modes with similar shifting drones and triads to those found previously in Vol II.

 Vol IV, Part One: Minor-Drone Bass Triads.
 Aeolian, Dorian and Phrygian mode, i-ii shifting drones and triads.
 Part Two: Tonic and Leading Note triads, i-IV and decoration of the third.

 Vol III Major Dominant and Subdominant Triads.
 This harmonic world is more challenging for children and improvising than the modes, hence the importance of leaving until skills have developed appropriately.

 Volume V follows III, but explores Minor Dominant and Subdominant Chords.

 And finally, almost as an afterthought, Paralipomena which explores the worlds of Lydian I-II, and Mixolydian I-VII.

 When interesting original music has been generated by the groups or individual child a desire to record it may arise.
 Thus, the desire to develop musical skills emerges by itself and the child may be intrinsically propelled to learn formal music.